๐Text-to-Speech (TTS) Fine-tuning

 Preparing Your Dataset

 At minimum, a TTS fine-tuning dataset consists of audio clips and their corresponding transcripts (text).
-Letโs use the Elise dataset which is dataset composing of a female character with a pre-built script.
-Elise will be used as an example of how to prepare data:
+Letโs use the Elise dataset which is ~3 hour single-speaker English speech corpus.
+There are two variants:

 MrDragonFox/Elise

-โ base version with transcripts.
+โ base version with transcripts without special tags.

 The dataset is organized with one audio and transcript per entry.
 On Hugging Face, these datasets have fields such as audio